 An example problem will be used throughout this publication to illustrate the calculations.
-The example is a 180-PTO horsepower diesel tractor with a list price of $150,000.
-Dealer discounts are assumed to reduce the actual purchase price to $130,000.
-An economic life of 15 years and an interest rate of 8 percent are selected.
+The example is a 180-PTO horsepower diesel tractor with a list price of $200,000.
+Dealer discounts are assumed to reduce the actual purchase price to $180,000.
+An economic life of 15 years is selected.
 The tractor is expected to be used 400 hours per year.

 For the 180-hp tractor with 400 hours of annual use in the example, the salvage value after 15 years is estimated as 23 percent of the new list price: